 - Quality and versatility of templates, clip art, layouts and backgrounds

-After our printed photo books arrived, we assembled a jury of print and photography experts to rate the books, using the following criteria:
+After our printed photo books arrived, we assembled a jury of print and photography experts, as well as everyday consumers to rate the books, using the following criteria:

 - Overall appeal and quality of the physical book